ManmithaPatya/Manmitha-Patya-Portfolio/FinalProject1.md

 - This dataset from [World Wildlife Org](https://www.worldwildlife.org/about/financials) will be used to shed light on the annual expenditure for conservation activities.
 The data set can be found [here](Expenditure_Annual.xlsx).

 ## Other Sources
-Here, are a few websites that I will use for key information in this project
+The following are a websites that I will use for key information in this project
 - From this website by [Tree Hugger](https://www.treehugger.com/famous-animal-conservationists-4869299), I will obtain information about various conservationists
 - From this website by the [National Museum of Natural History](https://naturalhistory.si.edu/education/teaching-resources/paleontology/extinction-over-time), I will obtain information about Famous extinctions caused by man
 # Method and Medium